Mani pulite: In modern culture

-In 2005, artist Gianni Motti created an artwork in the form of a bar of soap, named Mani Pulite, based on the scandal.
+In 2005, artist Gianni Motti created an artwork in the form of a bar of soap, named Mani pulite, based on the scandal.
 This piece was claimed to have been created out of the fat from a liposuction of Silvio Berlusconi.
-It was sold at the 36th edition of Art Basel for 15,000 euros.

-A 2015 television series titled 1992 is based on the events of mani pulite.
+It was sold at the 36th edition of Art Basel for €15,000.
+A 2015 television series titled 1992 is based on the events of Mani pulite.